LevitatingBusinessMan/openai-cli/README.md

 # openai-cli
 [![Crates.io](https://img.shields.io/crates/v/openai-cli)](https://crates.io/crates/openai-cli)

 openai-cli is a command line interface to interact with the OpenAI API.
-It aims to provide most features the API does, but is currently focused on the new chat endpoint.
+It aims to provide most features the API does.
+## Chat mode
 [![demo](https://asciinema.org/a/587475.svg)](https://asciinema.org/a/587475)
-## Commands
+### Chat mode commands
 * `!system`: Write a system message, e.g., "You will translate text to french".
 * `!save`: Save a conversation.
 * `!load`: Load a converstation.